 No matter how attractive our bait for carp fishing is, sooner or later the question arises about the additional flavour.
 In

-recent years, special fishing attractants have been added to traditional (food) flavours without which many fishermen
+recent years, special fishing attractants have added to traditional (food) flavours without which many fishermen

 cannot imagine their fishing.